ethanbradley/nihpc-documentation/docs/Connecting to Kelvin2.md

     ```bash
     /opt/flight/bin/flight mfa generate
     ```
-  - Using your authenticator application, scan the QR code or enter the key
+  - Using the authenticator application on your mobile device, scan the QR code or enter the key
   - Your authenticator should now be generating one-time passwords to access Kelvin2

 !!! info